 Dahlia Heights Elementary vs Sierra Vista Elementary

-Sierra Vista Elementary has a higher overall rating of 9.8/10 compared to 8.9/10.
+Dahlia Heights Elementary and Sierra Vista Elementary are very closely rated, both scoring around 9.0 out of 10.
 Dahlia Heights Elementary is significantly larger with 397 students, about 2.6× the size of Sierra Vista Elementary (151).
-In math proficiency, Dahlia Heights Elementary leads at 55.0%.
+In math proficiency, Dahlia Heights Elementary leads at 72.0%.

 Dahlia Heights Elementary